Annibor/financial-freedom-calc/README.md

 ### Future Features

-Future features for the webpage are:
+Future features for the CLI are: